Application opens: February 1

-The Fulbright Foreign Student Program (formerly Fulbright JSD) is a non-degree program funded by the U.S. Department of State in Washington, D.C. and administered by the Department of State’s Bureau of Educational and Cultural Affairs and the Institute of International Education (IIE) in New York.
+The Public Affairs Section of U.S. Mission Nigeria is pleased to announce the annual call for applications for the Fulbright Foreign Student Program for the 2021/2022 academic year.
+The Fulbright Foreign Student Program is a research program funded by the U.S. Department of State and administered by the Institute of International Education (IIE) in New York.

-The program is designed primarily to strengthen capacities of African universities through higher degree training and to develop the potential of their academic staff.
+Purpose: The FFSP program is designed primarily to strengthen capacities of African universities through higher degree training and to develop the potential of their academic staff.
 It is targeted at young and exceptionally promising faculty members who wish to conduct their doctoral research in the United States.
 Applicants must be at least two years into their doctoral program in any discipline at a Nigerian university or research institute at the time of application.
-However, preference will be given to those applicants in the areas of natural and social sciences, arts, and humanities.

 - Applicants must be citizens or nationals of Nigeria, or permanent residents holding a valid passport issued by the government of Nigeria.

-- Applicants must be doctoral students and have the endorsement of their home institution.
+- Applicants must be DOCTORAL OR PHD students who have completed a significant amount of their doctoral program in Nigerian universities and have the endorsement of their home institution.

 - Applicants must have an outstanding academic record and high level of English proficiency.